Tonight I'll Be Staying Here with You: Background and composition

+Reception

+Upon the single release, Cash Box said that unlike previous Dylan singles, "this ballad is honed to a fine edge and further sharpened through excellent production touches."
+Billboard said that "this strong original rhythm item...offers much of the same potential [as 'Lay Lady Lay']."
+Record World called it "another classic from the master."
+Beck Hansen told Mojo that "Tonight I'll Be Staying Here With You" is his favorite Bob Dylan song: "I didn't get too deep into his music until I got into the Nashville records.
+Those are the ones that really got to me, because I was so into country music when I was younger and hearing those records for the first time...
+I always liked his kind of throwaway love songs.
+For somebody who's a giant like him, who writes those great cinematic songs like Visions Of Johanna that draw you into a strange world, to just toss out a good little tune...that's an aspect of Dylan I always really appreciated."

 Live performances

 Dylan did not play "Tonight I'll Be Staying Here with You" live in concert until the Rolling Thunder Revue tours in 1975 and 1976, and it was not played live again until February 1990 on the Neverending Tour.
 The first live performance was at Waltham, Massachusetts on November 22, 1975.
 The Rolling Thunder Revue version became an anthemic rocker, rather than the sweet country song from the original album.
-A live version of the song from the first Rolling Thunder Revue tour was released in 2002 on The Bootleg Series Vol. 5: Bob Dylan Live 1975, The Rolling Thunder Revue.; it was also included on the 2019 box set The Rolling Thunder Revue: The 1975 Live Recordings, along with a rehearsal of the song.
+A live version of the song from the first Rolling Thunder Revue tour was released in 2002 on The Bootleg Series Vol. 5: Bob Dylan Live 1975, The Rolling Thunder Revue; it was also included on the 2019 box set The Rolling Thunder Revue: The 1975 Live Recordings, along with a rehearsal of the song.
 According to his official website, Dylan played the song 144 times in total between 1975 and 2006.